 - An Argonian one, know as "The Soulrest Fishery Association" (or just "the SFA"), is a major player in Black Marsh.

-- The Durai Agni, which is the old Reguard mafia, will be the focus of the Thieves' Guild questline in Hammerfell, though they dabble in more than just theft.
+- The Durai Agni, which is the old Redguard mafia, will be the focus of the Thieves' Guild questline in Hammerfell, though they dabble in more than just theft.

 - In Bravil, there is the two major local gangs, the Claws and the Lardons.

-- The Nth Doctor: The teams have stated that the various the Daedric Princes have planned side-quests in most provinces, but they will take on different forms outside of Skyrim, due to a lack of access to the original voice actors.
-Luckily, the broader lore of the Elder Scrolls states that Daedric Princes are somewhat free to change their appearence and voices on a whim, which what the writers plan to take advantage of.
+- The Nth Doctor: The teams have stated that the various Daedric Princes have planned side-quests in most provinces, but they will take on different forms outside of Skyrim, due to a lack of access to the original voice actors.
+Luckily, the broader lore of the Elder Scrolls states that Daedric Princes are somewhat free to change their appearance and voices on a whim when interacting with mortals, which is what the writers plan to take advantage of.
 But it is also planned to be averted in the cases of Sheogorath and Hermaeus Mora, as one of the mod's voice actors, Daniel Hodge, is capable of doing a spot-on impersonation of their voices.